timescale/docs/cloud/migrate-to-cloud/hypershift.md

 # Migrate with hypershift

-Migrate smaller PostgreSQL databases by dumping and restoring the entire database at once.
+Migrate existing PostgreSQL databases by dumping and restoring the entire database at once.
 Hypershift also allows you to enable compression and hypertable creation on the fly.
-This method works best on databases smaller than 100&nbsp;GB.
-For larger databases, consider
-[migrating your schema and data separately][migrate-separately].

 <highlight type="warning">
 Depending on your database size and network speed, migration can take a very